srijana225/homework-1/README.md

 ### 18. Accessibility

 What does "Accessibility" mean in the context of web development?
+:Those websites and web tools which are properly designed and coded so that every individual,businesses and society can access them is known as Accessibility in the context of web development.

 What types of people does accessibility concern?
+:people with disabilities,old,from rural areas and developing countries also those who use small screen devices.

 What is one tool you can use to verify the accessibility of your websites?

+ACROBAT XI PRO.
+It offers the accessibility checking tools that can identify accessibility issues in PDF documents.